 A task is an XML and Apache Velocity code file that generates SAS code and formats results for you.
 Tasks include SAS procedures from simple data listings to complex analytical procedures.
 SAS Studio is shipped with several predefined tasks.
 The tasks are organized into categories.

-Some categories and their tasks might not be available at your site because you do not have the required SAS product.
+Note: Some categories and their tasks might not be available at your site because you do not have the required SAS product.
+For example, if you do not have SAS/ETS installed, then the Econometrics category is not available.

-The tasks in the Data, Graph, and Combinatorics and Probability categories are always available.
 This table lists the task categories and their product dependencies.

 Task Category in SAS Studio Required SAS Product

+Data Base SAS

+Graph Base SAS

+Combinatorics and Probability Base SAS

 Statistics SAS/STAT

 High-Performance Statistics SAS/STAT

 Power and Sample Size SAS/STAT

-Multivariate SAS/STAT

-Cluster Analysis SAS/STAT

-Econometrics SAS/ETS

-Forecasting SAS/ETS